UniversalDependencies/docs/_ruc/feat/NounClass.md

 ---
 layout: feature
-title: "NounClass"
+title: 'NounClass'
-shortdef: "noun class"
+shortdef: 'noun class'
-udver: "2"
+udver: '2'
 ---

 Ruuli has a system of 21 noun classes, including 17 non-locative classes and 4 locative classes.
 (The Proto-Bantu noun classes 19 and 21 are not attested.)